DICEsda/PersonalTracker/README.md

 Notes:
 - The backend may require connection strings and API keys (look in `appsettings.Development.json` and `GOOGLE_API_SETUP.md`).
-- For mobile native features, connect your device or use an emulator via Expo.
+- For mobile native features, connect device or use an emulator via Expo.

 ## Project structure (quick tour)